 Where are the best places to buy in Canada?

-Best places to live?
-Well, the conclusion of moneysense.ca is that, thanks to its strong economy, low crime rates and great weather, that crown goes to Oakville, Ontario.
-Not only is it the best place to live overall, it’s the best place for New Canadians, the third best place to retire and the fifth best place to raise a family.
+- Best places to live: Well, the conclusion of moneysense.ca is that thanks to its strong economy, low crime rates and great weather, that crown goes to Oakville, Ontario.
+Not only is Ontario the best place to live overall, it’s voted the best place for new Canadian immigrants, the third best place to retire and the fifth best place to raise a family.

 If you need a mortgage, then you’ll be told the answer to this question quickly and in no uncertain terms.
 As a rule of thumb, according to Canada Mortgage and Housing Corporation (CMHC), your monthly housing costs (mortgage payments and utilities etc) should not exceed 30% of your gross monthly income and your entire monthly debt load (your mortgage payments plus those of all your other debts) should be no more than 40% of your gross monthly income.